-Assessment: EPA-New England concludes that the documentation for these four TMDLs provides an adequate MOS.
-The MOS provided by using the mean of the attainment stream targets rather than the higher of the two attainment stream targets is reasonable for these TMDLs, given the scientific rigor of the attainment stream selection and target setting process.
+Assessment: EPA-New England concludes that the documentation for these three TMDLs provides an adequate MOS.
+The MOS provided by using the mean of a simulated range of attainment stream targets rather than the higher of the attainment stream targets is reasonable for these TMDLs, given the scientific rigor of the attainment stream selection and target setting process.